blackshirt/asn1/DOCS.md

 >
 > This module only support the DER encoding

-## Basic of ASN.1 Type System
+## ASN.1 Type System

-Fundamentally, DER
-encoding of ASN.1 is serialization of a Tag, Length and Value (TLV) triplets.
+Fundamentally, DERencoding  of ASN.1 is serialization of a Tag, Length and Value (TLV) triplets.
 Every ASN.1 object has a tag that represents what is type of the object.
 The Tag part specifies the type of the data structure being sent, the Length part specifies the number of bytes of content being transferred, and the Value part contains the content.
 Note that the Value part can be a triplet if it contains a constructed data type.

 ### ASN.1 Tag